- 10 green onions, chopped

 - Roast in preheated oven until a probe thermometer inserted near the bone of the thickest piece of chicken registers 165°F (75°C), about 1 hour.

 - Toast the chicken under the broiler until skin is crispy, 2 to 4 minutes.

-Removing the seeds from chile peppers greatly reduces the spice levels, You can also trim away the white membrane inside the pepper for further reductions.
+Removing the seeds from chile peppers greatly reduces the spice levels, You can also trim away the white membrane inside the pepper for further heat reduction.
 Make this dish gluten-free by swapping tamari (a wheat-free version of soy sauce) for the soy sauce!

 What others are saying

 The flavor from the marinade is great in this dish.
 Its just not the authentic jerk chicken I'm used to eating.
 Other than that, it really was good.

 Steve Failows says:

 Those habaneros pack a punch, boy was this chicken a spicy little dish. it's my first time tackling a marinade with that kind of kick.
 I forgot to deseed the habaneros but it still turned out great - it might not be traditional "jerk chicken" but whatever it is I'm making it again real soon.